MisileLaboratory/RustVCS/README.md

     - Gitea

 - Beta
-  - It does not have docs, but have optimizations, refactoring, docs, feature.
+  - It does not have docs, but have optimizations, refactoring, feature.

 - Stable
   - It has docs, optimizations, refactoring, feature and (probably) no breaking changes.